AKiranB/Archimidi-v2/README.md

 # Archimidi-v2

+The general concept behind Archimidi was to create a simple fullstack, MERN MIDI database website, where users can upload, favourite, download and preview midi files.

+For some context, MIDI is defined as "a technical standard that describes a communications protocol, digital interface, and electrical connectors that connect a wide variety of electronic musical instruments, computers, and related audio devices for playing, editing, and recording music."

+People can use MIDI clips to do fan covers of their favourite songs, swapping out instruments freely.

-Archimidi is my final project for Ironhacks web development bootcamp.
+Archimidi is the final project for Ironhacks web development bootcamp.
 Originally created with fellow student Ismael Lo, I've now created a different branch to add new features and styling.

-The general idea was to create a simple fullstack, MERN midi database website, where users can upload, like, download and preview midi files.

 To run this in your development environment: